chmp/lm-proxy/Readme.md

-# `lm_proxy` Language Model Proxy
+# `lm-proxy` Language Model Proxy

-A proxy for (large) language models to spin up implementation servers on demand.
+A proxy for (large) language models that forwards to external servers.
+It manages external servers and spins them up and down on demand.

 Config: